 4. Update Your Insulation

 Inadequate attic insulation is one of the most significant sources of heat loss during winter for residential homes.
 Heat loss through your attic can also cause snow to melt and refreeze, leading to roof damage.
-Inside your home, exterior walls that feel cold and drafts in your living space are signs that the insulation is inadequate.
+Inside your home, exterior walls that feel cold and drafts in your living space indicate inadequate insulation.
 Adding to your insulation can help to dramatically reduce your energy bills and make your home more comfortable all winter long.

 If the thought of winter has you concerned about your monthly energy bills or dreading the cold inside your own home, give us a call at J&J Roofing in Roseville, Michigan.
 We can inspect your home and make energy-saving recommendations that add value to your home and help your family stay comfortable all winter long.